frankmaina/django2fa/README.md

 **DIRECTORY STRUCTURE**

--Accounts/ - handles sign in, sign up and sign out actions -Verification/ - handles all verification methods i.e. phone and email -Dashboard/- after successful authentication the user is redirected to dashboard
+-Accounts/ - handles sign in, sign up and sign out actions<br>
+-Verification/ - handles all verification methods i.e. phone and email<br>
+-Dashboard/- after successful authentication the user is redirected to dashboard<br>

 **TO DO**